tldr-pages/tldr/pages/common/ab.md

 `ab -k {{url}}`

-- Set [t]he maximum number of seconds to spend for benchmarking:
+- Set the maximum number of seconds ([t]imeout) to spend for benchmarking:

 `ab -t {{60}} {{url}}`